 Currently, only two forms of buprenorphine are approved for treatment of opioid addiction.
 Other forms of buprenorphine (ex.
 Buprenex) have not been approved by the FDA to treat opioid addiction.
 Medications containing buprenorphine that have been designed to decrease the potential for abuse by injection and have FDA approval include:

 Help finding Suboxone doctors.

-Buprenorphine has poor oral bioavailability and moderate sublingual bioavailability.
+Buprenorphine has poor oral bio-availability and moderate sublingual bio-availability.
 Why?
 Partly because buprenorphine is highly bound to plasma proteins.
 Because of an extensive first pass in metabolism, buprenorphine has both slow onset and long duration (24-48 hours).
-Futhermore, the rate of absorption of buprenorphine is slower by the sublingual route, giving an average peak level at approximately 200 minutes after ingestion.
+Furthermore, the rate of absorption of buprenorphine is slower by the sublingual route, giving an average peak level at approximately 200 minutes after ingestion.

 Likewise, buprenorphine has slow offset, and the half life of buprenorphine is greater than 24 hours (24-60 hours).
 This formula allows for once a day or every other day dosing when treating opiate addiction.

 Currently, no precise test measures buprenorphine, although it can be detected in urine, blood, or hair by gas chromatography/mass spectrometry (GC/MS) and by enzyme-linked immunosorbent assay in urine.
 Until new, commercially available tests are developed, drug tests for people receiving buprenorphine aim to detect OTHER substances of abuse.